Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 1. **Clara to Me:** "I wonder what we will find in there."
 2. **Me to Clara:** "Whatever we will find here, use your sword-thing as before, I think we won't meet beautiful flowers!"

-The player can explore the areas: videos can be watched in the auditorium, explaining some of the settlement's main goals; security cam records can be observed in the security room by interacting with the console, no clues of Yok fleeing away can be found.
+The player can explore the areas: videos can be watched in the auditorium, explaining some of the Aurora Project purposes (see **chapter 2.4.1** for further information); security cam records can be observed in the security room by interacting with the console, no clues of Yok fleeing away can be found.

 **Side-quest:** *The beloved in the garden*
 The side quest can proceed in two ways: